-Just like assets, debts are often accumulated during a marriage and so need to be divided.
-But how they are divided and why can vary depending on the circumstances within the marriage and type of debt it is.
+Just like assets, debts are often accumulated during marriage and so need to be divided.
+But how they are divided and why can vary depending on the circumstances within the marriage and the type of debt it is.

 What are community debts?

 California is a community property state.
-This means that generally, any debts that are incurred after the wedding date, but before the date of separation is considered a “community debt.”
+This means that generally, any debts that are incurred after the wedding date, but before the date of separation are considered a “community debt.”
 When a debt is considered “community”, both spouses are equally responsible to pay it off after separation.

 By contrast, a “separate debt” is a debt that only one spouse is responsible to pay.
 The most common basis for a debt being classified as separate (as opposed to community) is that it was incurred before marriage or after separation.